aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-4-release-notes/_index.md

 - Added saving to PDFA-4 and several other improvements in PDF output.
 - Implemented reading of Photoshop metadata resolution in Jpeg images.
 - Provided an ability to manipulate with DrawingML chart legend entries.
-- Implemented ability to specify the name of an xls/xlsx file the DrawingML chart is linked to.
+- Implemented an ability to specify the name of an xls/xlsx file the DrawingML chart is linked to.
 - Implemented a new mode of import HTML block-level elements.